EncoreTechnologies/stackstorm-open_nebula/README.md

 |  vms_get_ext  |  Retrieves extended information for all or part of the VMs in the pool or the given VMs if any IDs are passed |

 ## Example Commands
+Update custom attributes on a VM: \
 `st2 run open_nebula.vm_attributes_update vm_id="5" attributes='{"ATTR1": "VALUE1", "LABELS": "ST2,test_label,Label2"}'` \
+Update memory and CPU on a VM: \
 `st2 run open_nebula.vm_resize vm_id="80" mem_mb="4096" vcpu_num="2"`